Blog · arXiv Analysis · Last reviewed June 25, 2026

 The point is not merely to make a GUI agent finish more tasks.
 It is to generate a dataset of user-sensitive queries and states so engineers can train or evaluate agents that recognize when to ask for handover.
 The authors use a memory bank of rolled-out episodes, query embeddings, action-purpose embeddings, and screen categories.
 Rewards combine query novelty, step novelty, and category novelty so the explorer keeps searching rather than repeatedly visiting the same easy paths.

 The reported experiments are small but concrete.
 Llama 3.1 8B and Qwen2.5-3B-Instruct did not proceed beyond the initial screen in the first round, so the authors use Qwen2.5-32B-Instruct as the explorer model.
 They run three training rounds.
-The total reward drops from the 10^-2 range to the 10^-5 range across rounds, and the number of generated queries needed to reach saturation falls from 160 in round one to 100 in round two and 70 in round three.
-The paper interprets this as the sensitive query and screen space shrinking as exploration covers it.
+The paper reports that total reward decreases by orders of magnitude over training rounds, and Figure 3 shows the number of generated queries needed to reach saturation falling from 160 in round one to 100 in round two and 70 in round three.
+The authors interpret this as the sensitive query and screen space shrinking as exploration covers it.

 The Sensitive Screen Is Not Just Private